FREE ELIGIBILITY CHECKER

 Provincial Nominee Programs (PNPs): Enrolling in a PNP greatly increases your chances of getting an invitation.
 Understanding PNPs and using them strategically is critical to success.

-Changes to the Point System: This points system, implemented in 2023, now prioritizes key candidate attributes such as education, work experience, and language proficiency rather than high CRS scores.
+Changes to the Point System: This points system, implemented in 2023, now prioritises key candidate attributes such as education, work experience, and language proficiency rather than high CRS scores.

 6.)
 Staying Informed: